cosc2336-ds-alg/assg07/README.md

 We have two related but separate goals in this assignment.
 First of all in this assignment we will be emphasizing the idea that defining a class is like adding a new user defined data type to the C++ language.
-One way this can be incredibly powerful is when we define operator so that user defined classes can be used in similar ways as built in data types.
-This gives ways of much more naturally and expressively being able to work with classes you define to use in your code, as hopefully you will better understand by doing this assignment.
+One way this can be incredibly powerful is when we define operators so that user defined classes can be used in similar ways as built in data types.
+This allows for our user defined classes to be used in ways that are much more naturally expressive.
 We have actually already seen some examples of operator overloading in previous assignments, before we talked about it in this weeks unit.
 For example, you have been using the overloaded `operator[]` a lot which defined an indexing operator into our user defined `List` data type.
 This week you will continue adding onto the `List` data type some other operators that will allow us to append and prepend items on lists, and concatenate lists together to make other lists.

 In addition another goal of this assignment is to get some experience with defining class templates.
 Class templates are used extensively by C++ (see the Standard Template Library or STL) to provide generic container data types.
 For example, in previous assignments you have been given a `List` user defined class that initially held lists of `int` integer values.
-This was kind of boring, so we switched it up a bit and defined basically the same `List` but one that held and managed lists of `string` values.
+This was kind of boring, so we switched it up and defined the same `List` but one that held and managed lists of `string` values for our sorting and searching assignment.
 It is very common to want to have powerful data types that can hold and manage different types of values, floats, ints, strings, even other user defined data types.
-So far, the only solution you would have if you wanted to have our `List` that could sometime manage lists of `int` values, and have some others to manage lists of `string` values, would be to define two mostly identical classes with different names, say `ListInt` and `ListString` to hold lists of integers and lists of strings respectively.
+So far, the only solution if you wanted to have a `List` that could hold `int` values, and have another to manage lists of `string` values, would be to define two mostly identical classes with different names, say `ListInt` and `ListString` that hold lists of integers and strings respectively.
 Class templates allow us to parameterize the type of data being held in a container, so that we can define the operations of the container separate from the type of data we want to be able to put into and manage with the container.

-So in this assignment, you will start again with the `List` of strings container, and add some additional overloaded operators to it.
-Then we will attempt to 'templatize' your `List` class, so that you can use it to hold and manage lists of any desired data type.
+So in this assignment, you will start again with the `List` of ints container, and add some additional overloaded operators to it.
+Then you will attempt to 'templatize' your `List` class, so that you can use it to hold and manage lists of any desired data type.

 # Overview and Setup